Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: QubismNet: estimating physical parameters from local reduced density matrices

 For the large-size systems, it is inefficient to directly apply the Qubism map, as it requires the full coefficients of the quantum states.
-To avoid such a problem, we bring in the reduced density matrix (RDM) combined with purification.
+To avoid such a problem, we bring in the RDMs combined with purification.
 In specific, we choose a subsystem of a moderate size (denoted by $L_b$) and calculate the reduced density matrix $\hat{\rho}(|\psi_m\rangle) = \text{Tr}_s |\psi_m\rangle \langle \psi_m |$ with $\text{Tr}_s$ tracing the degrees of freedom in the subsystem.
-If $L_b$ is comparable or larger than the correlation length, the RDM would contain the dominant physical information of the whole system \cite{verstraete2006matrix, zauner2015transfer}.
-According to our simulations, it is even not necessary to set $L_b$ larger than the correlation length to accurately predict the physical parameters.
+In general, if $L_b$ is comparable or larger than the correlation length, the RDM would contain the dominant physical information of the whole system \cite{verstraete2006matrix, zauner2015transfer}.
+Interestingly, according to our simulations, it is even not necessary to set $L_b$ larger than the correlation length to accurately estimate the physical parameters from the RDMs.

 To map a RDM to image by Qubism, we write it as a pure state as $\hat{\rho}(|\psi_m\rangle) = \sum_{ii'} \rho_{ii'} |i\rangle \langle i'| \to |\rho_m\rangle= \sum_{ii'} \rho_{ii'} |i i'\rangle$.
 One can see that $|\rho_m\rangle$ is the purification of $\hat{\rho}(|\psi_m\rangle)^2$ since we have $\text{Tr}_{i'} |\rho_m\rangle\langle \rho_m| = \hat{\rho}(|\psi_m\rangle)^2$.
 Therefore, we feed the QubismNet by $\{|\rho_m\rangle\}$, which contain identical amount of information as $\{\hat{\rho}(|\psi_m\rangle)\}$.
 The parameter complexity of $|\rho_m\rangle$ is independent on the size of the whole system.
 It is same as the complexity of a state with $2L_b$ spins.